 JRI’s ability to run assays in house means more timely results and in turn means more timely payment to our clients.

-JRI’S Internal Laboratory utilizes state of art amperometric and mass spectrometric analytical analysis equipment to assess the presence and concentrations of potentially hazardous materials such as cyanide and mercury within mining by-products, ensuring a safe work environment along with proper, ethical waste management strategies.
+JRI’s Internal Laboratory utilizes state of the art amperometric and mass spectrometric analytical analysis equipment to assess the presence and concentrations of potentially hazardous materials such as cyanide and mercury within mining by-products, ensuring a safe work environment along with proper, ethical waste management strategies.

 Just Refiners has carried out extensive research and monitoring on spent carbon with various levels of mercury.
 Every stage of the carbon treatment at JRI is monitored for mercury.

-At no stage has any high levels of mercury been detected throughout the JRI carbon treatment process.
-The JRI laboratory analysts takes vapor samples at random.
+The JRI laboratory analysts take vapor samples at random.
 Each mercury reading is recorded and filed away for due diligence and control purposes.
 If at any point excessive levels of mercury are detected the processing is halted for the safety of the employees.

-Occasionally, the mercury monitor records a spike in the mercury readings but this spike is directly related to elevated temperatures in and around some of the processing equipment.
-(We have proved it is not mercury but temperature.)
+On occasion, the mercury monitor will record a spike in the mercury readings.
+This spike has been proven, however, to be directly related to elevated temperatures in and around some of the processing equipment, rather than elevated mercury.

-JRI will now be able to run scans for deleterious elements with the purchase of the following instruments:
+Just Refiners is able to use multiple techniques to run scans for deleterious elements with the purchase of the following instruments: